Health Canada (HC) reviews, evaluates, and approves applications for clinical trials using authorized therapeutic products in Canada.

 - Marketed drugs where the proposed use of the drug for one of the following is different: indication(s) and clinical use; target patient populations(s); route(s) of administration; or dosage regimen(s).

-Thus, conducting clinical trials in Canada may require sponsors (individual, corporate body, institution, or organization) to file a Clinical Trial Application (CTA) depending upon types of clinical trials.
+Thus, conducting clinical trials in Canada may require sponsors (individual, corporate body, institution, or organization) to file a Clinical Trial Application (CTA) depending upon the types of clinical trials.